izzhafeez/geo/README.md

 After concluding my service, I began exploring different aspects of Singapore's urban geography; I used BeautifulSoup and Selenium to extract data pertaining to Malls, Schools, Services, Transportation, Shops and the like.
 I further extracted and processed datasets from LTA, URA and GovTech, which I explored using tools such as Tableau and QGis.
 This eventually led me to creating my MALLS Card Game, utilising as much of the data collected as possible to produce a strategic card game.

 This Python package details some of the ways I have managed this data, and applied programming principles learned from my Computer Science modules.
-THrough this project, I hope to display strong concepts in Object Oriented Progamming, Generics, Immutability and Tree Data Structures.
+Through this project, I hope to display strong concepts in Object Oriented Progamming, Generics, Immutability and Tree Data Structures.

 [Link to website post about the project](https://www.izzhafeez.com/#/works/projects/geospatial-management)